Darkcybe/darkcybe.github.io/_posts/DFIR/2022-09-11-DFIR_Overview.md

 - **Digital Forensics:** Responsible for examining system data, user activity, and other evidence (digital or physical) to verbosely map the activities performed by and attacker and possible attribution of the actor.
 - **Incident Response:** Covers personnel and the overarching process of the coordinated response to cyber security incidents.

-There are several frameworks in existence that detail an response lifecycle when responding to cyber security incidents, such as the [Lockheed Martin Cyber Kill Chain](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html), [The Diamond Model](https://www.threatintel.academy/diamond/), [SANS PICERL](https://www.cynet.com/incident-response/incident-response-sans-the-6-steps-in-depth/) and [NIST SP 800-61r2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf).
+There are several frameworks in existence that detail the response lifecycle when responding to cyber security incidents, such as the [Lockheed Martin Cyber Kill Chain](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html), [The Diamond Model](https://www.threatintel.academy/diamond/), [SANS PICERL](https://www.cynet.com/incident-response/incident-response-sans-the-6-steps-in-depth/) and [NIST SP 800-61r2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf).
+There is also the [D3fend Framework](https://d3fend.mitre.org/) however this applies for to a SOC detection and mitigation stance rather than Incident Response.
 The most commonly used within the industry, within my experience anyway, are the PICERL and NIST frameworks which separate incident response into the following phases:

 - **PICERL**
   1. Preparation